hyperledger-archives/grid-rfcs/text/0000-location.md

 belong to an organization in Pike state, otherwise the transaction is invalid.
 - The owner in the location must match the organization that the agent belongs to, otherwise the transaction is invalid.
-- The agent must have the permission “can_delete_location” for the organization otherwise the transaction is invalid.
+- The agent must have the permission can_delete_location for the organization otherwise the transaction is invalid.

-The inputs for LocationDeleteAction must include:
+The inputs for `LocationDeleteAction` must include:
 - Grid address of the Agent submitting the transaction
 - Grid address of the Organization the Location is being deleted for Grid address of the Location to be deleted

-The outputs for LocationDeleteAction must include:
+The outputs for `LocationDeleteAction` must include:
 - Grid address of the Location to be deleted

 ### Defined GS1 Properties